 In fact, because of his contributions to the industry, Locke is now considered to be the Father of Porcelain Insulators.
 While I have an immense respect and admiration for the company’s endeavors that keep electrical lines doing their thing, what I really wanted to know was how they invented and marketed an American icon: the diner coffee mug.

-I received an opportunity to spend the afternoon touring the Victor Insulators factory with Bob Maslyn, a recently retired Victor Insulators employee whose experience at the factory dates back to the 1960’s.
-There’s a ton online about the history of the mug, but a quick glance at even a few sources will show that there’s conflicting histories all over the place.
-Between chatting with Bob, one of the current owners of the company Nick Knickerbocker, and countless employees on the factory floor who contributed to the conversation and a little bit of reading, I’ve managed to stitch together just how that iconic porcelain mug out of a small town in Ontario County came to be in the hands of so many Americans.
+I spent an afternoon touring the Victor Insulators factory with Bob Maslyn, a recently retired Victor Insulators employee whose experience at the factory dates back to the 1960’s.
+There’s a ton online about the history of the mug, but a quick glance at even a few sources will show that there’s conflicting histories all over.
+Between chatting with Bob, one of the current owners Nick Knickerbocker, and countless employees on the factory floor who contributed to the conversation and a little bit of reading, I’ve managed to stitch together just how that iconic porcelain mug out of a small town in Ontario County came to be in the hands of so many Americans.

 With the advent of World War II, manufacturing in the U.S. either slowed altogether or manufacturing plants altered their product lines to produce items specifically to serve military efforts.
 Much like a certain New York writer that you all know, coffee was imperative to the success of most Naval officers.
-Sea tossed ships, however, made it tough to keep your coffee mug in one spot.
+The sea tossed ships and made it tough to keep your coffee mug in one spot.
 All that rocking back and forth meant sliding mugs and more than a few cracked cups.